inspire-eu-validation/metadata/common/resource-abstract.md

 **Test method**

-* Provide a brief narrative summary on the content of the data set, data series or services described.
+Provide a brief narrative summary on the content of the data set, data series or services described.
-* It will be coded using an [abstract](#abstract) element with a non-empty free text element content in the metadata language.
+It will be coded using an [Abstract](#abstract) element with a non-empty free text element content in the metadata language.

-* The multiplicity of this element is one.
+The multiplicity of this element is one.

 **Reference(s)**